-It’s important to know how to reduce inflammation if your child has a neurodevelopmental disorder, mood disorder or autoimmune condition.
+It’s important to know how to reduce inflammation if your child has a neurodevelopmental disorder, mood disorder, autoimmune disorder or other chronic health condition.

 Over time these inflammatory chemicals begin to damage the immune system.